kopsha/python-1o1/docs/sets.rst

-Sets are useful when you are working with data and the order or frequency of the values do not matter.
+Sets are useful when you are working with data and the order or frequency of the values does not matter.
 Get ready to become an element of the set of people who understand sets.